LethalWarrior/leetcode-solutions/README.md

 # leetcode-solutions
-This repo stores solutions that i attempted to solve problems in Leetcodesssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss
+This repo stores solutions that i attempted to solve problems in Leetcode